 Morgan, 37, was returning to Mississippi with a load of logs when his tractor-trailer left the road, overturned and the load shifted near the Alabama-Mississippi line in Mississippi, Baker said.
 A few logs came forward, broke the cab guard and crushed Morgan in the cab June 18, 2001.
 He died of internal injuries.

-“Shockingly, Pro Tech claimed and advertised that its cab guard met the minimum federal standards and provided maximum protection, even though it did not,” said Baker.
+“Shockingly, the manufacturer claimed and advertised that its cab guard met the minimum federal standards and provided maximum protection, even though it did not,” said Baker.
 “The minimum standards require the cab guard to be able to withstand one-half of the load applied uniformly across the back of the guard.
-Pro Tech never tested the model cab guard on Tim’s truck.”
+The company never tested the model cab guard on Tim’s truck.”

 Efforts Tuesday to reach defense attorney Cooper Thurber of Mobile were unsuccessful.